MahinMuhammad/PressPilot/README.md

 <ul>
     <li>Displays news from all over the world.</li>
+    <li>Lets user save news on cloud for watch later.</li>
     <li>Filter news list by category such as health, sience, business and so on.</li>
+    <li>Filter news list for specific country or language (ability to change language or country comes with signup).</li>
     <li>Search news with keyword</li>
     <li>Allows user to signin or signup using firebase Auth.</li>
     <li>Stores user data using Firestore.</li>